How Do I File a Claim?

 paid for retroactively.

-Once your claim is established, it will usually remain open for 12 years from the date of injury or the last payment to you, whichever is later.
-Therefore, it is important to save your medical and payment records for 12 years in the event your condition changes during this time.
+Once your claim is established, it will usually remain open for six years from the date of injury or the last payment to you, whichever is later.
+Some claims may remain open longer.
+We recommend you save your medical and payment records for at least twelve years in the event your condition changes during this time.